-The Nature’s Variety Prairie product line includes eight dry dog foods, six claimed to meet AAFCO nutrient profiles for all life stages and two recipes for growth (puppies).
+The Nature’s Variety Prairie product line lists eight dry dog foods, six claimed to meet AAFCO nutrient profiles for all life stages and two for growth (puppies).

 The following is a list of recipes available at the time of this review.

 - Prairie Chicken and Brown Rice (3.5 stars)

 - Prairie Puppy Chicken Meal and Brown Rice

 - Prairie Salmon Meal and Brown Rice (3.5 stars)

 - Prairie Large Breed Puppy Chicken Meal and Brown Rice

 Prairie Lamb and Oatmeal was selected to represent the other products in the line for this review.